Sharath424/Spring-Boot-2.7.8/README.md

 * The Java Persistence API (JPA) is an Object Relational Mapping (ORM) framework that’s part of the Java EE platform.

-* JPA simplifies the implementation of the data access layer by letting developers work with an object oriented API instead of writing SQL queries by hand.
-The most popular JPA implementations are Hibernate,EclipseLink, and OpenJPA.
+* JPA simplifies the implementation of the data access layer by letting developers work with an object-oriented API instead of writing SQL queries by hand.
+The most popular JPA implementations are Hibernate, EclipseLink, and OpenJPA.

 * The Spring framework provides a Spring ORM module to integrate easily with ORM frameworks.
 You can also use Spring's declarative transaction management capabilities with JPA.
-In addition to the Spring ORM module,the Spring data portfolio project provides a consistent, Spring-based programming model for data access to relational and NoSQL datastores.
+In addition to the Spring ORM module, the Spring data portfolio project provides a consistent, Spring-based programming model for data access to relational and NoSQL datastores.

 * Spring Data integrates with most of the popular data access technologies, including JPA, MongoDB, Redis, Cassandra, Solr, ElasticSearch, etc.
 </div>